Electromagnetic Scattering by Particles and Surfaces

 The codes are ideally suitable to computing the BRF for flat snow, soil, and powder surfaces and optically thick clouds and may find applications in geophysics, physics, biophysics, and industrial research.

-The users of the codes are encouraged to visit this page on a regular basis for information on latests developments, warnings, and/or errors found.
+The users of the code are encouraged to visit this page on a regular basis for information on latest developments, warnings, and/or errors found.
 We would highly appreciate informing us of any problems and errors encountered with these codes.
-Please e-mail your questions and comments to mmishchenko@giss.nasa.gov.

 To retrieve a code, click on the code name and use the "Save As..." option from the "File" menu.